 It is not recommended that you rely solely on Fibonacci retracements or HotCandlestick.com when making trading decisions.
 Candlestick patterns are nicely complimented by Fibonacci retracement levels.
 But you still need to do your own research.

 HotCandlestick.com automatically determines the fibonacci retracement lines using the following method...

 Identify clear price trends on the chart using the following criteria:

-A) A trend must run over at least 10 daily or 10 weekly candlesticks.
+A) A trend must run over at least 10 consecutive (daily, weekly, monthly or quarterly) candlesticks.